Choosing your CPA subjects can be tricky, and at KnowledgeEquity we often get asked:

-CPA Australia have changed the Taxation offering in 2019.
+The CPA Taxation offering changed in 2019.
 There are now two taxation subjects, “Australia Taxation” and “Australia Taxation – Advanced”.
-Read Russell’s detailed blog on the changes and what it means for you.
+Read Russell’s detailed blog on the changes.

 Most candidates start the CPA Program with the Ethics & Governance subject as this provides a good background to the profession and the professional, ethical and governance issues facing the professional accountant.
 However, many are unsure on what CPA subjects to do next.

 We recommend that you complete the core subjects first and then choose your electives.

 Our advice on elective subject selection is simple – do the subjects that are likely to assist with your future career direction.
 Getting your accreditation as a CPA is critical but you should have also mapped out some idea of where your next career steps will likely be.

 The tables below give you some useful examples:

 For instance if you intend to pursue a career in Public Practice, then in addition to the core subjects, the selection of elective subjects is almost ready made for you in that Advanced Audit and Assurance and Australia Taxation – Advanced would be the best fit.

 If consulting or working inside a business and performing a broader range of tasks suits you better, you will focus more closely on managerial type subjects such as Contemporary Business Issues.

 For those interested in Financial Planning there are also several tailored electives to choose from.